andrewjong/grayscale/README.md

 Automatically open `grayscale` at login by adding it to the list in System Settings > General > Login Items.
 See the [Apple support page](https://support.apple.com/guide/mac-help/open-items-automatically-when-you-log-in-mh15189/mac) if the location of the list has changed.

+You can also enable the "Enable Grayscale at Startup" option in the menu to automatically turn on grayscale when the app starts.
+This is particularly useful when combined with opening at login, as it will ensure your screen starts in grayscale mode when you log in to your Mac.